bob-Github-2020/TG_Rate_95CI/README.md

-# TG_Rate_95CI.py
+## Rread me for running TG_Rate_95CI.py

-Last updated: 1-27-2023, by Guoquan (Bob) Wang.
+Last updated: 1-27-2023, by Guoquan (Bob) Wang.  bob.g.wang@gmail.com

+## Main function

-Calculating the MSL rate and its 95%CI.
-Please read the main routine "Main_cal_TG_Rate_95CI.py" for using the Python module, "TG_Rate_95CI.py".
+Calculating the MSL rate and its 95% confidence interval.

+Please read the main routine "Main_cal_TG_Rate_95CI.py" for using the Python module "TG_Rate_95CI.py".
 The detailed methodology for calculating the 95%CI is adressed in:

 Wang, G. (2023).
 A methodoly for calculating the 95% confidence interval of the mean sea-level rate derived from tide gauge data, submitted xxx (02/03/2023)

-You may install the module on your computer by: pip install TG_Rate_95CI
+You may install the module on your computer by:

+       pip install TG_Rate_95CI

        https://pypi.org/project/TG_Rate_95%CI/

-or download the source code (TG_Rate_95CI.py) to your working directory
+or download the source code (Main_cal_TG_Rate_95CI.py, TG_Rate_95CI.py) to your working directory

        https://github.com/bob-Github-2020/TG_Rate_95CI

 ## Test the module

 Copy Main_cal_TG_Rate_95CI.py, TG_Rate_95CI.py, and the sample PSMSL data (e.g., 828.rlrdata) to your working directory.

-type "./Main_cal_TG_Rate_95CI.py"  in a Linux terminal
+Run the following command in a Linux terminal:

+       ./Main_cal_TG_Rate_95CI.py

-or type "python Main_cal_TG_Rate_95CI.py" or "py Main_cal_TG_Rate_95CI.py"  in a Windows CMD terminal.
+or run (in a Windows CMD terminal):

+       python Main_cal_TG_Rate_95CI.py

+or
+       py Main_cal_TG_Rate_95CI.py

 ## Important notes